Virus Resurgence Poses Biggest Risk To US Economy: IMF - UrduPoint

 With case counts spiking in states like Florida, Georgia, Texas and California, local authorities already have reimposed some restrictions.

+About 15 million US workers are jobless, and major airlines have announced tens of thousands of layoffs starting in October.

+Newly-installed World Bank chief economist Carmen Reinhart on Friday warned policymakers not to "confuse rebound with recovery."
+While output has bounced back from the steep decline, that "is not the same as true recovery," which remains "in the distant future," Reinhart said.

-And the IMF warns that the brunt of the economic impact is being borne by lower income families, predominantly black and Hispanic, who are least able to weather the downturn.
+- Shortcomings, poverty - The IMF agreed with many other economists in warning that the brunt of the economic impact of the coronavirus crisis is being borne by lower income families, predominantly black and Hispanic, who are least able to weather the downturn and will need more support.

 "There are already urgent warning signs that the depth of the economic contraction and the sectoral distribution of economic losses will lead to a systemic increase in poverty," the IMF said.